The 4 Cardinal Rules of Terrific PowerPoint Presentations

 The biggest mistake presenters make is taking on the role of a lector reading content from the slides.
 Keep in mind that you're the "presenter," not a reader, and your job is to wow your audience by connecting with them as you guide them through the slides.

 2. Simple Is Always Best

-To move people with your business presentation, your PowerPoint needs to evoke emotion with simple, yet powerful messages and images.
-Less is always more when delivering a top-notch business presentation.
+To move people with your business presentation, your PowerPoint needs to evoke emotion with simple yet powerful messages and images.
+As a rule, less is always more when delivering a top-notch business presentation.
 If you think you've simplified it enough, try taking out a little more.

 3. Pictures Over Words

-The old saying “a picture is worth a thousand words” cuts to the heart of effective PowerPoint presentations.
+The old saying, “a picture is worth a thousand words,” cuts to the heart of effective PowerPoint presentations.
 Hubspot's 25 Best PowerPoint presentations all feature more graphics and fewer words.
-Also, each of the presentations used compelling original images, not boring generic clipart.
-Remember, even though PowerPoint presentations contain data such as facts and statistics, people see presentations, they don't read them.
+Also, each of the presentations used compelling original images, not boring, generic clip art.
+Remember, even though PowerPoint presentations contain facts and statistics, people see presentations, they don't read them.